Office of Undergraduate Studies

 to enable a working understanding of sustainability, of environmental education, and of ecological literacy.

 The University Colloquium is coordinated through the Colloquium Office.
 The course focuses on assessing and improving student learning in the areas of ecological perspective and community awareness and involvement.
-For general questions about the course, please contact University Colloquium Coordinator Sarah Davis at (239) 590-7679 or email@example.com, or Colloquium Office Manager Patty Krupp at (239) 590-7488 firstname.lastname@example.org.
+For general questions about the course, please contact Interim University Colloquium Coordinator Brenda Thomas at (239) 590-1497 or firstname.lastname@example.org, or Colloquium Office Manager Patty Krupp at (239) 590-7488 email@example.com.

 Concept Adopted At The January 15, 1997 Dean's Council Meeting